mtlynch/mtlynch.io/content/posts/solo-developer-year-5/index.md

 ### TinyPilot got a new website

 When I launched TinyPilot in 2020, I told myself the website and logo were just placeholders until I found out if there was any demand for the product.
-But then things took off so quickly that I got so busy.
+But then things took off so quickly that I could never find time to replace it.

 In 2022, I finally hired a design agency to develop a new logo and redesign the website.